George3d6/Hermes/README.md

 ./hermes 'config.json' 'admin' 'admin';
 ```

-An easy way to test if the project is running on your machine is runing the regression
+An easy way to test if the project is running on your machine is running the regression

 ```bash
 cd tests && npm install && ./regression.sh